 - Prepare sketches, floor plans, or models of proposed displays.

 - Store, pack, and maintain inventory records of props, products, or display items.

 - Supervise or train staff members on daily tasks, such as visual merchandising.

 - Dress mannequins for displays.

 - Take photographs of displays or signage.

-People who work in this occupation generally have the interest code: CIS.
+People who work in this occupation generally have the interest code: AER.

-This means people who work in this occupation generally have Conventional interests, but also prefer Investigative and Social environments.
+This means people who work in this occupation generally have Artistic interests, but also prefer Enterprising and Realistic environments.

 People who work in this occupation generally prize Relationships, but also value Independence and Achievement in their jobs.